-Submitting work for publication is a requirement in many courses, setting you on a course to the professional writing life.
+Submitting work for publication is a requirement in many courses, setting you on a course to the professional life of creative writing.
 Working alongside inspiring peers and published professionals, you’ll learn that not only what you write, but how you write it, can make a genuine difference.

 Blend your love of books and creative expression

-SMWC, you’ll sharpen your writing and communication skills, as well as expand your creativity beyond the boundaries of reality.
-By analyzing and writing novels, short stories, poems and plays, you’ll strengthen your craft by:
+At SMWC, you’ll sharpen your writing and communication skills, as well as expand your creative writing ability beyond the boundaries of reality.
+By analyzing and writing novels, short stories, poems and plays, you’ll strengthen your creative writing craft by:

 - Learning discipline and focus.

 - Understanding the true meaning of humanity.